swcarpentry/shell-novice/_episodes/02-filedir.md

 >
 > > ## Solution
 > > The `-l` argument makes `ls` use a **l**ong listing format, showing not only
-> > the file/directory names but also additional properties of each file/directory.
+> > the file or directory names but also additional properties of each file or directory.
 > > Consider this example output of `ls -l` in the `shell-novice` folder:

 `-rwxr-xr--   1 nelly  staff   690  5 Jan 16:02 README.md`